Easy recipes from around the World, including Great British classics, dinners and snacks

 Chopped salted tomatoes in a colander.

-Once you've chopped the ingredients and your salted tomatoes have drained, discard the liquid and mix the lot together in a bowl.
+Once the ingredients are chopped and the salted tomatoes have drained, discard the liquid and toss everything together in a bowl.
+Cover with cling film and refrigerate for at least an hour to let the flavours blend.

 Pico de Gallo pictured in a glass bowl.